Everything you need to know about the Mi Amigo flypast over Sheffield's Endcliffe Park

 All 10 crew on board the badly damaged B-17 Flying Fortress, known as Mi Amigo, were killed when it plummeted from the skies and crashed into Endcliffe Park in 1944.

-READ MORE: Stolen car hits innocent member of the public during Sheffield police chase - and narrowly avoids 15ft drop
+READ MORE: The best places to watch huge military Mi Amigo tribute flypast over Endcliffe Park

-Now their memory is set to be honoured 75 years to the day since the tragedy with what promises to be an impressive display of air power from both the Royal Air Force and United States Air Force.
+Now their memory is to be honoured 75 years to the day since the tragedy, with what promises to be an impressive display of air power from both the Royal Air Force and United States Air Force.

 The story of the Mi Amigo and Sheffield pensioner Tony Foulds – who witnessed the crash as a schoolboy and has campaigned tirelessly to keep their memory alive – has captured the hearts of the nation in recent weeks.

-READ MORE: SHOCKING PHOTOS: Two horses found dead in South Yorkshire village

-The 82-year-old Lowedges man said: “It has been a long time coming but I cannot wait for the flypast.
+The 82-year-old from Lowedges said: “It has been a long time coming but I cannot wait for the flypast.
 It will be a very emotional day.”

+READ MORE: The full list of aircraft taking part in Mi Amigo memorial flypast over Endcliffe Park in Sheffield

 The Mi Amigo had completed a daring day time raid on the Aalborg airfield in occupied Denmark but was hit in the attack and limped back over the North Sea.